Local Plumbing Backflow Prevention in Little Rock, AR

 An unprotected assembly cracks in a freeze or gets damaged, failing its protection silently.
 Testing and repair restore the Pulaski County device before it lets contamination through.

-- On-site diagnosis.
-On arrival we diagnose the backflow prevention on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- We diagnose on-site.
+Diagnosis happens on-site: free for most backflow prevention repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

-- Flat-rate quote.
+- A written flat rate.
 You get a flat-rate backflow prevention quote in writing, good for 30 days — no hourly creep and no add-ons after the fact.

 - Same-visit fix.
-Most backflow prevention work finishes the same visit: our trucks carry the common valves, fittings, water heater parts, and fixtures, so a second trip is rare.
+Most backflow prevention work finishes the same visit: our trucks carry the common valves, fittings, cartridges, and fixtures, so a second trip is rare.

-Backflow Prevention the United States starts at from $199, every backflow prevention quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Backflow Prevention in Little Rock, AR starts at from $199, every backflow prevention quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Little Rock homeowners choose us for backflow prevention because we're genuinely local to Pulaski County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Arkansas's humid subtropical region.
 Looking for a backflow prevention company in Little Rock, AR?
 That's exactly what we are — local, licensed, and accountable to Pulaski County.

 Our backflow prevention carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the backflow prevention we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote backflow prevention on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate backflow prevention quote is written and good for 30 days.

-Areas we serve for backflow prevention
+Where we provide backflow prevention

 We provide backflow prevention throughout Little Rock, AR and the surrounding Pulaski County area.
 Serving Brownwood Terrace, Azalea Place, Kensington Place and surrounding neighborhoods.